Kaspar Rostrup

-Kaspar Rostrup (born 27 April 1940) is a Danish film director.
+Kaspar Rostrup (27 April 1940 – 10 November 2025) was a Danish film director.
 Two of his films won the Best Film prize at the Bodil Awards : Jeppe på bjerget (1981) and Waltzing Regitze (1989).
 The latter was also nominated for the Academy Award for Best Foreign Language Film.
 Jeppe på bjerget was entered into the 12th Moscow International Film Festival.

+Life and career

+Rostrup was trained as an actor at the Royal Danish Theatre’s Drama School and the Aarhus Theatre Drama School in 1966.
+After completing his education, he was the artistic director of the experimental theatre Vestergade 58 in Aarhus until 1968.
+In the early 1970s, he directed several television series and plays.
+In 1981, he made his film directorial debut with Jeppe på bjerget.
+In 1984, he became director of Gladsaxe Theatre, where he created the concept of “total theatre”.
+In 1992, he was attached to Nordisk Film.